Skip to content

 ValidatorAI is an AI mentor and advisor for startup and product ideas.
 The interface is conversational: the founder describes the idea, the AI asks follow-up questions, and the exchange continues until the founder has a clearer picture of strengths, weaknesses, and next steps.
 The tool also includes a launch simulation capability that models how the idea might perform under different go-to-market scenarios.

 The value of ValidatorAI is the dialogue itself.
-A founder using the tool well treats it as a sparring partner: a way to articulate the idea more clearly, surface assumptions they had not yet examined, and get coached on what to test next.
+A founder using the tool well treats it as a sparring tool: a way to articulate the idea more clearly, surface assumptions they had not yet examined, and get coached on what to test next.
 The output is the founder's improved understanding of the idea, not necessarily a portable artifact.

 What Verdikt does

 The value of Verdikt is the artifact.
 A founder using Verdikt well treats it as the document they will reference when explaining the decision, sharing it with a cofounder, or forwarding it to an advisor.
-The output is portable, signed, timestamped, and defensible.
+The output is portable, timestamped, and defensible.

 How they differ on workflow